rust-lang/prev.rust-lang.org/faq.md

 ### Why do I get an error when I try to run example code that uses the `try!` macro?

 It's probably an issue with the function's return type.
 The [`try!` macro](https://doc.rust-lang.org/stable/std/macro.try!.html) either extracts the value from a `Result`, or returns early with the error `Result` is carrying.
 This means that `try` only works for functions that return `Result` themselves, where the `Err`-constructed type implements `From::from(err)`.
+In particular, this means that the `try!` macro cannot work inside the `main` function.

 ### Is there an easier way to do error handling than having `Result`s everywhere?

 If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you want. `Result` is an indicator that some computation may or may not complete successfully.
-The fact that some languages allow you to ignore failure cases is an anti-feature.
-Forcing you to handle them is one of the ways that Rust encourages safety.
-So, if you really don't want to handle an error, use `unwrap()`, but you should probably just handle the error for real.
+Requiring you to handle them is one of the ways that Rust encourages safety.
+If you really don't want to handle an error, use `unwrap()`, but know that doing so means that the given code will cause the entire process to panic on failure, which is usually undesirable.

 <h2 id="concurrency">Concurrency</h2>

-### Can I use globals across threads without `unsafe`?
+### Can I use static values across threads without an `unsafe` block?

-Yes, if the type implements `Sync`, doesn't implement `Drop`, and you don't try to mutate the global value.
+Yes, if the type implements `Sync`, doesn't implement `Drop`, and you don't try to mutate the value.

 <h2 id="macros">Macros</h2>